-[00:00:48] Tanaya Tauber: Joining Judge McKeown to discuss Justice Douglas' legacy is the Honorable Jeffrey Sutton, chief judge of the U.S. Court of Appeals for the Sixth Circuit.
-Jeffrey Rosen, president and CEO of the National Constitution Center, moderates.
-This conversation was streamed lived on November 22nd, 2022.
+[00:00:43] Jeffrey Rosen: Joining Judge McKeown to discuss Justice Douglas's legacy is the Honorable Jeffrey Sutton.
+He's Chief Judge of the US Court of Appeals for the Sixth Circuit.
+Both judges are great friends of the National Constitution Center, and it was an honor to convene them both for this great conversation.
 Enjoy the show.

-[00:01:11] Jeffrey Rosen: Hello, friends.
-Welcome to the National Constitution Center and to today's convening of America's Town Hall.
-I'm Jeffrey Rosen, the president and CEO of this wonderful institution.
-Judge Sutton, I can't wait to discuss here at the NCC, your latest book.
-We've had a wonderful time discussing 51 Imperfect Solutions, and Judge McKeown it is an honor to welcome you, congratulations on your new book, Citizen Justice.
-And let's begin with the obvious question, what was William O. Douglas' environmental legacy and why did you choose to write about it?
+[00:01:01] Jeffrey Rosen: Judge McKeown, it is an honor to welcome you.
+Congratulations on your new book, Citizen Justice, and let's begin with with the obvious question, what was William O. Douglas's environmental legacy, and why did you choose to write about it?

-[00:01:43] M. Margaret McKeown: Thank you.
-It's a real pleasure to be here with you Jeff Rosen, but also with Judge Sutton, a good friend and co-member of the ALI Council, among other things.
-Well, his legacy is really long-lasting.
-To begin, he was a band leader for the conservation movement in the '50s, '60s, and
+[00:01:15] Judge McKeown: Thank you.
+It's a real pleasure to be here with you, Jeff Rosen, but also with Judge Sutton, a good friend and co-member of the ALI Council among other things.

+[00:01:26] Judge McKeown: Well, his legacy is really long-lasting.
+To begin, he was a band leader for the conservation movement in the '50s, '60s, and '70s, a somewhat unusual role for a US Supreme Court justice.

-'70s, a somewhat unusual role for a U.S. Supreme Court Justice, but probably just as importantly were what I call his hiking and hollering, and that was where he was physically out hiking and protesting, usually against some incursion into wilderness or some highway that was about to be built.
-So he really is responsible for saving physical places, from Alaska to Maine to Texas to Washington State to Washington, D.C.
+[00:01:41] Judge McKeown: But probably just as importantly were what I call his hiking and hollering, and that was where he was physically out hiking and protesting, usually against some incursion into wilderness or some highway that was about to be built.
+So he really is responsible for saving physical places, from Alaska to Maine to Texas to Washington State to Washington DC.

-[00:02:36] M. Margaret McKeown: How I got into it was a little bit of an accident.
-I was snowshoeing one day, out in my home state of Wyoming, and I came across this homestead.
-And I didn't know quite where I was, I knew how to get back to where I was, but a guy came out and I said, "Where am I?"
+[00:02:08] Judge McKeown: How I got into it was a little bit of an accident.
+I was snowshoeing one day out in my home state of Wyoming, and I came across this homestead.
+And I didn't know quite where I was.
+I knew how to get back to where I was.
+But a guy came out, and I said, "Where am I?"
 And he said, "Well, you're at the Murie Center."
 And I said, "Oh, I know.
 I know John Muir."
 He said, "No, Murie, M-U-R-I-E." I said, "Oh, okay.
 I don't know Murie."
-He said, "Well, he was a celebrated conservationist, president of the Wilderness Society, and his wife was called the Grandmother of Conservation."
+He said, "Well, he was a celebrated conservationist, president of the Wilderness Society, and his wife was called the grandmother of conservation."
+So a few more discussions and some books exchanged, and I discovered a letter from Douglas to the Muries suggesting they give that very ranch to the National Park Service as a place to celebrate conservation.
+I thought that was pretty presumptuous, telling you to give away your house.
+But in fact, they did.

-[00:03:11] M. Margaret McKeown: So a few more discussions and some books exchanged, and I discovered a letter from Douglas to the Muries suggesting they give that very ranch to the National Park Service as a place to celebrate conservation.
-I thought that was pretty presumptuous, telling you to give away your house, but, in fact, they did.
-And one thing led to another.
-I started to go to the Library of Congress, look at the Douglas papers, go to the Wilderness Society, the Sierra Club, various archives, and it was really just a lark.
-And someone said, "Well, you should write a book," and I said, "Well, I write opinions, not books."
-But I was really captured by his story and that's what led to the book.
+[00:03:02] Judge McKeown: And one thing led to another.
+I started to go to the Library of Congress, look at the Douglas papers, go to The Wilderness Society, the Sierra Club, various archives, and it was really just a lark.
+And someone said, "Well, you should write a book."
+And I said, "Well, I write opinions, not books."
+But I was really captured by his story, and that's what led to the book.

-[00:03:52] Jeffrey Rosen: Wonderful.
-Hiking and hollering is a great phrase and then the idea that it was a hominem about Murie or Muir that led to this discovery of letters and to this great project is superb.
-Judge Sutton, William O. Douglas, of course, is well known and people have strong opinions about him.
-What did you learn about Justice Douglas from the book and did it change your view of him in any way?
+[00:03:24] Jeffrey Rosen: Wonderful!
+Hiking and hollering is a great phrase, and then the idea that it was a homonym about Murie or Muir that led to this discovery of letters and to this great project is superb.

+[00:03:36] Jeffrey Rosen: Judge Sutton William O. Douglas, of course, is well-known, and people have strong opinions about him.
+What did you learn about Justice Douglas from the book, and did it change your view of him in any way?